sass-mq/sass-mq/README.md

 ## Test

-1. run:
-    * Ruby Sass *and* LibSass:
+1. Install dependencies: `npm install`
+2. Ruby Sass, LibSass, and eyeglass integration:

         ./test.sh

-    * Ruby Sass

-            sass test/test.scss test/test.css --force --sourcemap=none --load-path=./

-    * Libsass (using node-sass)

-            node-sass test/test.scss test/test.css --force --sourcemap=none --include-path=./

-    * Libsass (using node-sass) with eyeglass

-            node test/eyeglass-test.js

-2. there should be a couple of warnings like this one, this is normal:
+3. there should be a couple of warnings like this one, this is normal:

         WARNING: Assuming 640 to be in pixels, attempting to convert it into pixels on line 74 of _mq.scss, in `mq'

-3. if `git diff test/[eyeglass-]test.css` shows no changes, tests pass
+4. if `git diff test/*.css` shows no changes, tests pass

 ## Generate the documentation